 Republish our articles for free, online or in print, under a Creative Commons license.

-Adam Ganucheau, as Mississippi Today's editor-in-chief, oversees the newsroom and works with the editorial team to fulfill our mission of producing high-quality journalism in the public interest.
-Adam has covered politics and state government for Mississippi Today since February 2016.
-A native of Hazlehurst, Adam has worked as a staff reporter for AL.com, The Birmingham News and The Clarion-Ledger and his work has appeared in The New York Times, The Washington Post and Atlanta Journal-Constitution.
-Adam earned his bachelor’s in journalism from the University of Mississippi.
+He previously worked as a staff reporter for Mississippi Today, AL.com, The Birmingham News, and the Clarion Ledger.
+His work has appeared in The New York Times, The Washington Post and Atlanta Journal-Constitution.
+He earned his bachelor’s in journalism from the University of Mississippi in 2014.

-Devna Bose, a Neshoba County native, covers community health.
+Devna Bose, a Neshoba County native, covered community health.
 She is a 2019 graduate of the University of Mississippi, where she studied print journalism and was a member of the Sally McDonnell Barksdale Honors College.
 Before joining Mississippi Today, Devna reported on education at Chalkbeat Newark and at the Post and Courier’s Education Lab, and on race and social justice at the Charlotte Observer.
 Her work has appeared in the Hechinger Report, the Star-Ledger and the Associated Press, and she has appeared on WNYC to discuss her reporting.
 Devna has been awarded for her coverage of K-12 education in the Carolinas.

 Taylor, a native of Grenada, covers state government and statewide elections.
 He is a graduate of the University of Mississippi and Holmes Community College.
 Before joining Mississippi Today, Taylor reported on state and local government for the Northeast Mississippi Daily Journal, where he received an award for his coverage of the federal government’s lawsuit against the state’s mental health system.